Jessa Zaragoza: Personal life

 Zaragoza married Dingdong Avanzado on March 18, 2001.
 Their marriage was highly publicized in the media, especially on tabloids and television talk shows.
 They have a daughter, actress-singer Jayda, who was born on June 1, 2003.
-The couple briefly lived in Vallejo, California in 2007, during which they were collectively dubbed as the "Prince of Pop and Jukebox Queen of the Philippines".
+The couple briefly lived in Vallejo, California, United States, in 2007, during which they were collectively dubbed as the "Prince of Pop and Jukebox Queen of the Philippines".

 Zaragoza has a younger brother, Lloyd Zaragoza, who is an actor and singer.

 In August 2024, after suffering from hoarse voice she underwent a medical procedure to heal her vocal cords polyps and esophageal varices from her vocal folds at St. Luke's Medical Center – Global City.